Burak-ai/Flower-Recognizer/README.md

 softmax activation turns outputs into probabilities summing to 1.
 The neuron with the highest probability corresponds to the predicted class.

+Flatten layer converts the 3D feature maps from the last Conv/Pool layer into a 1D vector so that Dense layers can process them to make predictions.

+softmax activation turns outputs into probabilities summing to 1.
+The neuron with the highest probability corresponds to the predicted class.

+Compiling a model is the step where you tell Keras how the model will learn by choosing an optimizer (how weights update), a loss function (how errors are measured), and metrics (how performance is tracked)

+First use Adam.
+If the model overfits, behaves oddly, or you need ultimate control, use SGD with learning rate tuning.